Get Back to Sleep

 What is Path to Better Sleep?

-Path to Better Sleep was created specifically for Veterans.
-It's completely free and anonymous.
+The Path to Better Sleep program was created specifically for Veterans.
+It's completely free, anonymous, and mobile-friendly.
 The online tools use leading sleep therapy CBT-i (Cognitive Behavioral Therapy for Insomnia) to help retrain your brain to get a full night's rest.
 CBT-i is proven to be more effective than medication.

 Why Path to Better Sleep?